VFIntel Insights

 The $20 Attack and What It Means for Your Rental Data

 The McKinsey Lilli breach technique applies directly to PMC software stacks.
-Social insurance numbers, banking credentials, and underwriting AI live behind the same fragmented API architecture.
-The consequences are more severe.
+Social insurance numbers, banking credentials, and underwriting AI sit behind the same fragmented APIs, with more severe consequences.

 Read the piece